Donor Government Assistance for Family Planning in 2015

-Bilateral and multilateral data on donor government assistance for FP in low- and middle-income countries were collected from multiple sources.
-The research team collected the latest bilateral assistance data directly for ten governments: Australia, Canada, Denmark, Germany, France, the Netherlands, Norway, Sweden, the United Kingdom, and the United States during the first half of 2015.
-Unless otherwise specified, data represent the fiscal year 2014 period for all governments.
-Direct data collection from these donors was desirable because they represent the preponderance of donor government assistance for family planning and the latest official statistics – from the Organisation for Economic Co-operation and Development (OECD) Creditor Reporting System (CRS) (see: http://www.oecd.org/dac/stats/data) – are from 2013 and do not include all forms of international assistance (e.g., funding to countries such as Russia and the Baltic States that are no longer included in the CRS database).
+Bilateral and multilateral data on donor government assistance for family planning (FP) in low- and middle-income countries were collected from multiple sources.
+The research team collected the latest bilateral assistance data directly for 10 governments: Australia, Canada, Denmark, Germany, France, the Netherlands, Norway, Sweden, the United Kingdom, and the United States during the first half of 2016.
+Data represent the fiscal year 2015 period for all governments.
+Direct data collection from these donors was desirable because they represent the preponderance of donor government assistance for family planning and the latest official statistics – from the Organisation for Economic Co-operation and Development (OECD) Creditor Reporting System (CRS) (see: http://www.oecd.org/dac/stats/data) – which are from 2014 and do not include all forms of international assistance (e.g., funding to countries such as Russia and the Baltic States that are no longer included in the CRS database).
 In addition, the CRS data may not include certain funding streams provided by donors, such as FP components of mixed-purpose grants to non-governmental organizations.
-Data for all other OECD DAC member governments – Austria, Belgium, the European Commission, Finland, Greece, Ireland, Italy, Japan, Korea, Luxembourg, New Zealand, Portugal, Spain, and Switzerland – who collectively accounted for less than one percent of bilateral family planning disbursements, were obtained from the OECD CRS and are from calendar year 2013.
+Data for all other OECD DAC member governments – Austria, Belgium, the European Commission, Finland, Greece, Ireland, Italy, Japan, Korea, Luxembourg, New Zealand, Portugal, Spain, and Switzerland – who collectively accounted for less than 2 percent of bilateral family planning disbursements, were obtained from the OECD CRS and are from calendar year 2014.

 It was difficult in some cases to disaggregate bilateral family planning funding from broader reproductive and maternal health totals, as the two are sometimes represented as integrated totals.
 In addition, family-planning-related activities funded in the context of other official development assistance sectors (e.g. education, civil society) have in the past remained largely unidentified.
-For purposes of this analysis, we worked closely with the largest donors to family planning to identify such family-planning-specific funding where possible (see Appendix 1 for detailed data table).
+For purposes of this analysis, we worked closely with the largest donors to family planning to identify such family-planning-specific funding where possible.
+In some cases (e.g. Canada), specific FP percentages were recorded for mixed-purpose projects.
+In other cases, it was possible to identify FP-specific activities by project titles in languages of origin, notwithstanding less-specific financial coding.
+In still other cases, detailed project descriptions were analyzed. (see Appendix 1 for detailed data table).

 Bilateral funding is defined as any earmarked (FP-designated) amount and includes family planning-specific contributions to multilateral organizations (e.g. non-core contributions to the Global Programme to Enhance Reproductive Health Commodity Security at UNFPA).
+U.S. bilateral data correspond to amounts disbursed for the 2015 fiscal year.
 UNFPA contributions from all governments correspond to amounts received during the 2014 calendar year, regardless of which contributor’s fiscal year such disbursements pertain to.

 With some exceptions, bilateral assistance data were collected for disbursements.
 A disbursement is the actual release of funds to, or the purchase of goods or services for, a recipient.
-Disbursements in any given year may include disbursements of funds committed in prior years, and in some cases, not all funds committed during a government fiscal year are disbursed in that year.
+Disbursements in any given year may include disbursements of funds committed in prior years and in some cases, not all funds committed during a government fiscal year are disbursed in that year.
 In addition, a disbursement by a government does not necessarily mean that the funds were provided to a country or other intended end-user.
 Enacted amounts represent budgetary decisions that funding will be provided, regardless of the time at which actual outlays, or disbursements, occur.
 In recent years, most governments have converted to cash accounting frameworks, and present budgets for legislative approval accordingly; in such cases, disbursements were used as a proxy for enacted amounts.
-In the U.S. case, both enacted and disbursement data were available for analysis.

 UNFPA core contributions were obtained from United Nations Executive Board documents.
 UNFPA estimates of total family planning funding provided from both core and non-core resources were obtained through direct communications with UNFPA representatives.
 Other than core contributions provided by governments to UNFPA, un-earmarked core contributions to United Nations entities, most of which are membership contributions set by treaty or other formal agreement (e.g., United Nations country membership assessments), are not identified as part of a donor government’s FP assistance even if the multilateral organization in turn directs some of these funds to FP.
 Rather, these would be considered as FP funding provided by the multilateral organization, and are not considered for purposes of this report.